Every day, NPR and its Member stations are working together to tell the story of the whole country from everywhere in the country.

 - Enrich national programming with voices and perspectives from communities across America

-All 25 public radio stations in Kansas, Missouri, Iowa and Nebraska serving some 63 cities will have access to content produced by the midwest regional newsroom, which will be led by the largest public media stations in the region--KCUR in Kansas City, St. Louis Public Radio, Iowa Public Radio and NET in Nebraska--with NPR as the national partner.
+All 25 public radio stations in Kansas, Missouri, Iowa and Nebraska serving some 63 cities will have access to content produced by the Midwest Newsroom, which will be led by managing editor Holly Edgell.
+The newsroom partners include the largest public media stations in the region--KCUR in Kansas City, St. Louis Public Radio, Iowa Public Radio and Nebraska Public Media--with NPR as the national partner.

-Public media stations in Birmingham, Alabama (WBHM); Jackson, Mississippi (Mississippi Public Broadcasting); and New Orleans (WWNO) and Baton Rouge (WRKF), Louisiana, have joined together to launch the Gulf States newsroom.
+Public media stations in Birmingham, Alabama (WBHM); Jackson, Mississippi (Mississippi Public Broadcasting); and New Orleans (WWNO) and Baton Rouge (WRKF), Louisiana, have joined together to launch the Gulf States Newsroom under the leadership of managing editor Priska Neely.

-Public radio stations across California are teaming up with NPR on a regional newsroom to increase coverage of statewide issues and boost reporting from and for underserved regions across the state.
+Public radio stations across California have teamed up with NPR on a regional newsroom to increase coverage of statewide issues and boost reporting from and for underserved regions across the state.

 Led by KQED in San Francisco, the collaboration partners include KPBS, CapRadio, KPCC/LAist and KCRW, along with NPR.
-The California newsroom will serve all 17 public radio stations across the state that broadcast in 50 cities.
+The California Newsroom led by managing editor Adriene Hill serves all 17 public radio stations across the state that broadcast in 50 cities.

-Reporters and editors from the state's four largest public radio stations — KERA in Dallas, KUT in Austin, Texas Public Radio in San Antonio, and Houston Public Media — are planning coverage together, sharing resources, and producing six live statewide newscasts every weekday.
+Corrie MacLaggan is the statewide managing editor for The Texas Newsroom, a collaboration led by the state's four largest public radio stations — KERA in Dallas, KUT in Austin, Texas Public Radio in San Antonio, and Houston Public Media.
+The partners plan coverage together, shard resources, and produce six live statewide newscasts every weekday.
 Smaller Texas stations also contribute reporting and air the statewide newscasts.